It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - The nameless protagonist of 2112 by Rush discovers a guitar.

 - Mega Man from The Protomen's rock opera is built as a robot, after his (also robotic) brother was presumed KIA.
-After much brooding on the risks of rebelling against the Orwellian society created by Dr. Wily, decides to follow in his brother's footsteps.
+After much brooding on the risks of rebelling against the Orwellian society created by Dr. Wily, he decides to follow in his brother's footsteps.

 - In the prequel second album, the Rock Opera Plot begins in the second half.
 In the first half, Dr. Light had his work stolen and his girlfriend murdered by Wily, who then set up a propaganda apparatus throughout The City to frame Light, driving him out of town so he could consolidate his own power.
 Jumping 20 years into the future, a young free-thinker named Joe refuses to accept the superficially pleasant, Orwellian dictatorship that The City has become under Wily's leadership.